AaruranE/AaruranE.github.io/grades.md

 ## Executive Summary
 I am a current graduate student, in the University of Waterloo's Master of Data Science and Artificial Intelligence.
 I've been admitted to the program's first-ever offering.
-I expect to complete this degree in December 2020.
+I expect to complete this degree in April 2021.

 I earned a BMath in Applied Mathematics in April 2019.